-With its sleek coating, non stick cookware not only gives us the flaky fish, custardy eggs, and puffy pancakes of our dreams, but it also makes clean-up almost effortless.
+With its sleek coating, non stick cookware not only gives us the flaky fish, custardy eggs, and fluffy pancakes of our dreams, but it also makes clean-up almost effortless.

-While non stick has earned a permanent place in our hearts (and kitchen cupboards) for its low-maintenance convenience, we know it doesn’t last forever.
-So, to help you keep them at peak performance, we’ve pulled together some strategies for avoiding scratching, peeling, and other kinds of damage.
+While non stick has earned a permanent place in our kitchen cupboards for its low-maintenance convenience, we know it doesn’t last forever.
+To help you keep them at peak performance, we’ve pulled together some strategies for avoiding scratching, peeling, and other kinds of damage.
 Read on to learn how you can keep your favorite pieces in prime condition.

 Much of proper non stick maintenance comes down to protecting the often-delicate non stick coating.
 Here’s how to safely store, clean, and cook with your pan.

 Are you the type of cook who leaves pans in the sink overnight “to soak”?
 We see you—and we can relate.
 When it comes to non stick, however, we’d recommend against doing that.
-For one, any acidic ingredients left in the pan, like wine or tomatoes, could gradually eat away at the coating.
+For one, any acidic ingredients left in the pan, like wine or tomatoes, could gradually eat away at the coating if left long enough.

-Two, allowing food residue to sit for too long might make it harder to remove without scrubbing aggressively, which can damage your pan.
+Two, allowing food residue to sit for too long might make it harder to remove without scrubbing aggressively, which can damage your pan's coating.
 After letting your pan cool, wash it well with soap and water and dry it thoroughly before putting it away.

 It’s safest to use a soft sponge when cleaning your pan, and steer clear of abrasive tools like steel wool.
 For tackling everyday messes like oil or food residue, warm water and a mild dish soap should be all you need.
 Occasionally, you may need a wooden or silicone spatula to gently scrape off stuck-on residue.